dodgeblaster/jscourse/chapters/Day1/04_Functions_Intro.md

 # Functions
-A function is an action, is verbs in your program, the things you want your program to do.
+A function is an action, its the verbs in your program, the things you want your program to do.

 ```js
 function sayHello() {